GeoNode/documentation/install/basic/index.rst

 * `--geodbpwd`: GeoNode data DB user role's password.
 A random value is set if left empty
 * `--clientid`: Client id of Geoserver's GeoNode Oauth2 client.
 A random value is set if left empty
 * `--clientsecret`: Client secret of Geoserver's GeoNode Oauth2 client.
 A random value is set if left empty

+.. note:: When password or OAuth2 arguments are omitted, ``create-envfile.py`` writes random values to ``.env``.
+Review the generated values before starting the containers and keep the admin passwords available for the first login.

 .. _Docker build and run: